 There may be no decrease in urine output, even with advanced CKD.
 General symptoms of CKD include:

-• high blood pressure—(not a symptom, but a sign: high blood pressure itself is not a symptom, but can lead to symptoms)
+- High blood pressure – (although high blood pressure is a sign and not a symptom, it can lead to symptoms)

 Clearly these symptoms could indicate a wide range of other diseases and physical conditions.
 This is why your doctor is likely to order a BUN, serum-creatinine, a 24-hour urinary collection (for assessing e-GFR values) to determine if your symptoms are related to CKD.
 These tests are periodically performed, especially if you have diabetes, high blood pressure or metabolic syndrome.
 CKD is a multi-system disease causing chemical disturbances that can affect various body systems causing, for example:

 - Anemia with general fatigue as a result of falling erythropoietin levels.
 Uremic platelet disorders can cause bleeding.

 - Cardiovascular ailments from congestive heart failure and coronary artery disease to pericarditis and occlusive vascular disease.

 - Neurologic ailments ranging from encephalopathy with dizziness and mental change to peripheral neuropathies (restless leg or burning feet syndromes) and muscle weakness.

 - Gastrointestinal upset (nausea, vomiting, constipation or diarrhea) and at times GI bleeding

 - Endocrine disturbance from sexual dysfunction to menstrual disturbances and thyroid dysfunction